Amanbig/backTool/readme.md

 ## Overview

-BackTool simplifies the process of setting up a Node.js backend by generating a complete project structure, including models, database configuration, controllers, routes, and middleware.
+BackTool simplifies the process of setting up a Node.js backend by generating a complete project structure, including a server entry point, models, database configuration, controllers, routes, middleware, and a customized `package.json`.
 It supports MongoDB, PostgreSQL, MySQL, and SQLite, allowing developers to quickly scaffold a backend tailored to their preferred database.

 ## Features